dlesueur/dlesueur.github.io/_posts/2023-12-07-EDA Don't Lie.md

 Enough looking at points and wins.
 Let's look at something else.

-# What does height have to say about basketball performance?
+# What does height have to do with basketball performance?

 If you were tall as a kid (or now I guess) you're familiar with the stereotype that tall kids are better at basketball.
 Is that true for the pros too?

 Let's start by looking at the distribution of heights.
 How tall are these players really?